How to Effectively Manage an LOS Project

 From communication to organization to vendor management – these are the make-or-break focus areas for those planning an LOS project.

 To effectively manage an LOS implementation, the project manager must have a clear understanding of the issues their organization is trying to solve by implementing the new system.
 This becomes the project manager’s baseline as they manage the entire implementation.

 How does the project manager and their team gain that understanding?
 What can they do to ensure that the implementation goes smoothly and that the organization’s goals are met?
-Here are three of the most important focus areas I’ve relied on throughout the years of LOS Implementation that factor into successfully managing an LOS implementation.
+Here are three of the most important focus areas that factor into successfully managing an LOS implementation.

 According to the Project Management Book of Knowledge, project managers spend majority of their time communicating with team members and other project stakeholders.
 It is this process of planning, collecting, and distributing project information throughout the team that is critical to the success of any project.